 Flights to Rio usually arrive at Galeão International Airport.

-From there, you’ll need to take an official taxi or an organised private transferOpens external site.
+From there, you’ll need to take an official taxi or an organised private transfer.
 Make sure the metre is on or negotiate your fare in advance.

 In and around the city

 Rio’s public transport network includes bus, Metrô Rio and train networks.